 5 Key issues

-Editor’s Note: This clause contains all the key issues identified during the study.

 5.1 Key Issue #1: Detection of misconfigured/compromised 5G NR Femto devices

 5.1.1 Key issue details

 NR Femto devices are deployed outside operator domain and considered to be in un-trusted environments.
 Un-detected misconfigured or compromised NR Femto devices can lead to disruptions in services to UEs.
 A misconfigured or compromised NR Femto device with valid credentials and subscription to serve the victim UE can pose various threats including authentication replay attacks, broadcasting CAG IDs that it is not authorized to serve, denial of service attacks, etc..
 Besides, misconfigured or compromised NR Femto devices may report false security baseline information to the SeGW and pose potential security threats to the NR Femto MS and the core network.